 - Navigate to “Mobile Networks.”

 - Tap “Search Networks.”
 Your device will take a few moments to search all available networks and then display the results.

-- Tap the carrier you’re currently with.
+- Tap your current carrier.
 Your device will then set it as the preferred network.

 If you’re getting the “No SIM Card” error, physical damage to your SIM card could be the culprit.
 In this situation, you should get a new SIM card from your preferred carrier.
-You will still be able to keep your phone number, but you may lose your data.
+You can still keep your phone number, but you may lose your data.

 Why can’t my phone detect my sim card properly?